Tuition & Fees

 A part-time graduate student is one who carries less than 9 semester credit hours.

-Tuition for Graduate Division - Fall and Spring Semesters
+Tuition for Graduate Division - SUMMER, Fall and Spring Semesters

 |College of Arts and Sciences|